It’s time for yet another installment in our “use simpler words” series. This week’s target: “transmit.”

 - Mothers who take HIV medicine while they’re pregnant can lower the risk of mother-to-child HIV transmission.

 Holy jargon, Batman!
-All this, dear readers, when we could just use a plain language word like “spread” or “pass.”
+All this fancy fuss, dear readers, when we could use a plain language word like “spread” or “pass.”

 Try these instead: